TarinPairor/antbib-frontend/README.md

 - **Spaces**: Create separate spaces for individual subgroups.
 - **Task Assignment**: Allow tasks to be assigned to multiple users.
 - **Enhanced Filters**: Add more filters for tasks and calendar views.
-- **Calendar Integration**: Add a calendar integration for task visualization.
+- **Calendar Integration**: Add better calendar integration and UI for task visualization.
+- **Sub tasks**: Add subtasks for each task.

 Get the link to the project [here](https://antbib.vercel.app/)!